dfebs/bloggington/README.md

 ## Todo
 - [ ] Profile pictures
-- [ ] Add "are you sure" prompt when deleting anything
 - [ ] Add email verification when registering
 - [ ] Add tests
 - [ ] Check for potential exploit where someone goes to the edit post/comment path of a post/comment they don't own